 IDA's first research finding is that a Service Academy superintendent has not one role, but many roles.
 This finding is fundamental to describing and understanding modern Service Academy superintendents, their selection, and their evaluation.
 That there are a multiplicity of roles was a unanimous initial response to the team's queries, from all respondent groups.
 Whether describing the superintendent as part Commander, part university president, and part chief executive officer (CEO), or listing the various hats a superintendent must wear, literature review and research respondents pointed to the challenges of fulfilling multiple roles.
-Peter Drucker, long considered an authority on management science and organizations, in describing the leadership of an organization (or "top management," as he calls it), said, "Its job is multidimensional.
-There is no top-management task; there are only top-management tasks."
-Drucker's finding was certainly supported by IDA's research.
+Peter Drucker, long considered an authority on management, as he calls it), said, "Its job is multidimensional.
+There is no top-management task; there are only top-management tasks."5 Drucker's finding was certainly supported by IDA's research.
 An Academy superintendent, much like other senior commanders or university presidents, performs a multitude of executive roles that consist of many activities.

-&lt;sup>5 Peter F. Drucker, Management: Tasks, Responsibilities, Practices (New York, NY: Harper Business, 1973), 611.
+5 Peter F. Drucker, Management: Tasks, Responsibilities, Practices (New York, NY: Harper Business, 1973), 611.